karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 02 - Refresh my memory/README.md

 int number3{ number2 };
 ```

-The great thing about using _brace initialization_ is that the compiler will scream at you if you accidentally cause a _narrowing conversion_, which might occur if the data types are different:
+The great thing about using _brace initialization_ is that the compiler will scream at you if you accidentally cause a _narrowing conversion_, which might occur if the data types are different.
+Consider the following:

 ```cpp
 float floatNum = 10.234f;